evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_1_Advanced_API_Pod.md

 ```

 ## Pod Security
-A little-used but powerful feature of Kubernetes pods is that you can declare its security context, an object that configures roles and privileges for containers.
+A little-used, but powerful feature of Kubernetes pods are security context, an object that configures roles and privileges for containers.
 A security context can be defined at the pod level or at the container level.
 If the container doesn't declare its own security context, it will inherit from the parent pod.

 Security contexts generally configure two fields: the user ID that should be used to run the pod or container, and the group ID that should be used for filesystem access.
 These options are useful when modifying files in a volume that is mounted and shared between containers, or in a persistent volume that's shared between pods.
 We'll cover volumes in detail in a coming chapter, but for now think of them like a regular directory on your computer's filesystem.